Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 ## **7) Delivery Terms for Change Requests**

-* **Standard Customizations:** Included in monthly AMS Fees, delivered based on CICO's development priorities and resource capacity
+* **Standard Customizations:** Included in CICO's services (funded from revenue share), delivered based on CICO's development priorities and resource capacity
 * **Material Custom Development:** If change requires resources beyond standard service scope, parties shall negotiate separate terms
 * **Third-Party Costs:** Any third-party licensing or integration costs shall be pass-through to The Bank